Skip to contents

 Figure 8.1: Latent utility and outcome in the probit model

-We start by visualising a latent utility for a linear predictor 𝐱𝛃\mathbf{x}\boldsymbol{\beta} with a value of 1.
+We start by visualizing a latent utility for a linear predictor 𝐱𝛃\mathbf{x}\boldsymbol{\beta} with a value of 1.

 curve(dnorm(x, mean = 1), from = -3, to = 5, col = "blue",